Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is our Google map of the GPS tracks for our day three on the Camino Primitivo.
 Fortunately, for our aching feet and shin splints, the pavement walking was only about 50%.
 We encountered more lovely forest paths on this stage of the Original Way.

-Approaching Cornellana in the beginning part of the day, there are two options of walking.
+Approaching Cornellana in the beginning part of the day, there are two options for walking.
 A scenic alternative to the monastery is available, if you do not need anything in town - note this alternative route in orange on the map, before Cornellana.
 This used to be the standard route, but more recently the Camino was re-routed through town.
 This is a good thing if you need groceries or a café and are planning to stay overnight at the monastery.

 The long climb of about 570 meters (1870 feet), without much reprieve from the low at Llamas, about 4.5 km after Cornellana, to La Espina will feel strenuous!